 The workflows supported by Sarus are implemented through the interaction of several software components.

 The CLI component processes the program arguments entered through the command line and calls other components to perform the actions requested by the user.

-The Image Manager component is responsible for importing container images onto the system (usually by downloading them from a remote registry), converting the images to Sarus's own format, storing them on local system repositories, and querying the contents of such repositories.
+The Image Manager component is responsible for:

+- coordinating the import of container images onto the system (making use of utilities like Skopeo and Umoci); - converting imported images to Sarus' own format; - storing images on local system repositories; - querying the contents of local repositories.

 The Runtime component creates and executes containers, first by setting up a bundle according to the OCI Runtime Specification: such bundle is made of a root filesystem directory for the container and a JSON configuration file.
 After preparing the bundle, the Runtime component will call an external OCI runtime (such as runc), which will effectively spawn the container process.
 Sarus can instruct the OCI runtime to use one or more OCI hooks, small programs able to perform actions (usually related to container customization) at selected points during the container lifetime.